Prateek13052003/Multimodal-Image-Analysis-System-using-AutoGen-Groq-Llama-Vision/README.md

 ## What This Project Does

 This notebook explores the full stack of **multimodal AI engineering** — from running LLMs locally to sending images to cloud vision APIs and building a chained multi-agent pipeline that produces structured reports.
-It is a hands-on lab covering five distinct areas:
+It is a hands-on lab covering five distint areas:

 | Area | Description |
 |---|---|